DXHeroes/knowledge-base-content/practices/risk_analysis.md

 ## Common Pitfalls of the Risk Analysis

-- Evaluations are subjective.
+- Subjectiveness of evaluations that are done in risk analysis.
-- No combined risk evaluation or cost analysis.
+- Combination of risk evaluation or cost analysis is not possible.
-- Lack of differentiation within risk categories.
+- Within risk categories there is lack of differentiation.
-- High dependency on the team experience.
+- There is high dependency on the experience of the team.
 - Result in vague, difficult to implement plans.

 ## Resources for the Risk Analysis